ros2/ros2_documentation/source/Tutorials/Actions/Writing-an-Action-Client-Python.rst

 In the callback, we log the result sequence and shutdown ROS for a clean exit.

-With an action server running in a separate terminal, go ahead and try running our Fibonacci action client!
+After rebuilding our package, With an action server running in a separate terminal, go ahead and try running our Fibonacci action client!

 .. code-block:: bash

-    python3 fibonacci_action_client.py
+    ros2 run action_tutorials fibonacci_action_client.py

 You should see logged messages for the goal being accepted, feedback, and the final result.